10+ Can’t Miss Things to do

 How can you get to Orange County, NY?

 Orange County, NY is home to Stewart International Airport.
-Many major carriers now fly in and out of Stewart Airport.
-This makes it a convenient location to travel into and from when visiting the area and many parts of the Hudson Valley.
+Many major airline carriers now fly in and out of Stewart Airport and this makes it a convenient location to travel into and from when visiting the area and many parts of the Hudson Valley.

 If you’re already in New York, you can hop on the Metro-North Port Jervis Line and several bus companies to go from one area to another.
 These methods of transportation can take you right into the heart of Orange County without a hitch.

-By car, major highways to and in Orange County include I-84 (East/Westbound) and I-87 (North/Southbound).
+By Car: Several major highways to and in Orange County include I-84 (East/Westbound) and I-87 (North/Southbound).

 The Palisades Parkway also crosses into Orange County.
 For a more scenic route, you can also travel up US Route 9W and be amazed by the scenery as you drive up and down the mountains.